Tom Kennedy (wide receiver): Professional lacrosse career

-Kennedy was drafted in the third round of the 2018 Major League Lacrosse Draft by the Boston Cannons.
+Kennedy was selected in the third round of the 2018 Major League Lacrosse Draft by the Boston Cannons.
 He played in six games for the team during the 2018 season before leaving to play football at Bryant as a graduate student.
+He is one of two people (Chris Hogan) to play in both a pro lacrosse and football game.

 Professional football career

-Kennedy signed with the Detroit Lions as an undrafted free agent on May 12, 2019 after participating in a rookie minicamp.
-He was waived on August 31, 2019 as part of final roster cuts at the end of training camp but was re-signed to the team's practice squad the following day.
-Kennedy was promoted to the Lions' active roster on September 27, 2019.
-Kennedy made his NFL debut on September 29, 2019 against the Kansas City Chiefs.
+Kennedy signed with the Detroit Lions as an undrafted free agent on May 12, 2019, after participating in a rookie minicamp.
+He was waived on August 31, as part of final roster cuts at the end of training camp but was re-signed to the team's practice squad the following day.
+Kennedy was promoted to the Lions' active roster on September 27.
+Kennedy made his NFL debut on September 29, against the Kansas City Chiefs.
 He was waived on October 14 and re-signed to the practice squad.
-On December 30, 2019, Kennedy was signed to a reserve/future contract.
+On December 30, Kennedy was signed to a reserve/future contract.

 On September 5, 2020, Kennedy was waived by the Lions and signed to the practice squad the next day.
 He signed a reserve/future contract on January 5, 2021.

-On October 17, 2021, due to injuries to fellow receivers Tyrell Williams and Quintez Cephus, Kennedy caught his first NFL catch in a 34-11 loss against the Cincinnati Bengals.
-In the same game, he also returned 4 kick returns for 83 yards.
-He was waived on November 8, 2021 and re-signed to the practice squad.
+On October 17, 2021, due to injuries to fellow receivers Tyrell Williams and Quintez Cephus, Kennedy caught his first NFL catch in a 34–11 loss against the Cincinnati Bengals.
+In the same game, he also returned 4 kicks for 83 yards.
+He was waived on November 8, and re-signed to the practice squad.
 He was promoted back to the active roster on November 20.
 On January 9, 2022, Kennedy recorded his first NFL touchdown, throwing a 75-yard touchdown pass to Kalif Raymond on a trick play against the Green Bay Packers.
-The Lions would go on to defeat the Packers, 37-30.
+The Lions went on to defeat the Packers, 37–30.

 On August 30, 2022, Kennedy was waived by the Lions and signed to the practice squad the next day.
 He was promoted to the active roster on October 5.
 He was waived on December 17 and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.
+He was waived/injured on July 28, and placed on injured reserve.
+He and the Lions reached an injury settlement on August 7.

+On November 29, 2023, Kennedy was signed to the practice squad.
+He signed a reserve/future contract on January 30, 2024.

+Kennedy was released by the Lions on August 27, 2024, and re-signed to the practice squad.
+He was promoted to the active roster on December 21.
+Kennedy was waived by the Lions on January 2, 2025, and re-signed to the practice squad.
+He signed a reserve/future contract on January 20, 2025.

+Kennedy was released by the Lions on August 26, 2025 as part of final roster cuts, and re-signed to the practice squad.